 If your child does misbehave, Facciolo suggests that you “find a quiet, calm moment to remind the child of the expected behavior.
 The child can correct the undesired behavior and continue enjoying the outing, or the parent will enact a logical and related consequence.”

-Set yourself up for success, and pick a set of consequences in advance and make sure you are willing to follow through on them.
+And lastly, follow through on the outlined consequence if needed.
+To set yourself up for success, pick the consequences in advance—just be sure you are willing to follow through on them.
 That way, you won’t paint yourself into a corner.

 5. Not Allowing Natural Consequences